An official website of the United States government

 How long does it take?

-• The agency will meet with the family to complete the initial paperwork.
-The agency and family will then work together to identify potential respite care providers.
-The family will interview each provider to determine which provider(s) will best meet their needs.
-Once a provider is selected and the agency notified, the family can begin using their respite care.
+• CCAoA has partner agencies they work with in order to provide respite care providers.
+The family will be able to meet and interview each offered provider to determine which provider(s) best meets their needs.
+Once a provider is selected and the agency is notified then the family can begin scheduling care.

 Google Translation Disclaimer